 Lasting Impact Spotlight: María Castillo

 Many communities in rural Honduras lack access to employment opportunities outside agriculture.
 As a result, when crop yields are low, families are often left vulnerable to poverty, violence, and economic instability.
 In Jicarito, a small town 80 miles outside Tegucigalpa, 12 courageous women decided to come together to change that.
-Through the MAS program – a partnership between TechnoServe and the United States Department of Agriculture (USDA) – they formed a rural savings and loan association (CRAC) called Mujeres Valientes (“Courageous Women” in Spanish).
+Through the MAS program – funded by the United States Department of Agriculture (USDA) – they formed a rural savings and loan association (CRAC) called Mujeres Valientes (“Courageous Women” in Spanish).

 María Castillo is the president of the Mujeres Valientes association, which sells drought-resistant beans and other agricultural inputs to farmers in Jicarito at lower prices.
 The women also run a field school to train other farmers.